umccr/data-portal-apis/README.md

 - REST API at: http://localhost:8000
 - MySQL phpMyAdmin at: http://localhost:8181  (u/p: root)
-    - You may also try [PyCharm Database explorer](https://www.jetbrains.com/help/pycharm/connecting-to-a-database.html)
-    - You may also wish to try with [JetBrains DataGrip](https://www.jetbrains.com/datagrip/)
 - Look into `Makefile` for more dev routine targets

 #### Testing